Authentic Lessons for 21st Century Learning

 Extend

-Students will apply the OPTIC reading strategy to other texts to demonstrate how using a strategy enhances comprehension.
+Students apply the OPTIC reading strategy to other texts to demonstrate how using a strategy enhances comprehension.

 Evaluate